n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.webhook.md

 ### How to use cURL to trigger the Webhook node?

-You can use [cURL](https://curl.se/) to make HTTP requests that will trigger the Webhook node.
+You can use [cURL](https://curl.se/){:target="_blank" .external-link} to make HTTP requests that will trigger the Webhook node.
 To use cURL, make sure that you have installed it on your machine.
-You can follow [this guide](https://www.booleanworld.com/curl-command-tutorial-examples/) to install cURL on your machine.
+You can follow [this guide](https://www.booleanworld.com/curl-command-tutorial-examples/){:target="_blank" .external-link} to install cURL on your machine.
 Based on your use-case, you can make an HTTP request with or without any parameters.
 You can also send files with the HTTP request using cURL.

 **Note:** In the following commands, replace `https://your-n8n.url/webhook/path` with your webhook URL.

-- #### Make an HTTP request without any parameters
+#### Make an HTTP request without any parameters
  To make a GET request without any parameters, use the following command in your terminal.

 ```sh